-We will plant native plants and/or remove invasive plant species at a restoration site along the coastal footpath located in the Mokuleia Section of Ka’ena Point State Park.
+We will remove invasive plant species at a restoration site along the coastal footpath located in the Mokuleia Section of Ka’ena Point State Park.
 We may use various tools including trowels, folding saws, loppers, and herbicide.

 Participants will hike the scenic coast and learn about Ka'ena’s natural and cultural resources, including nesting Laysan Albatross seabirds in the Natural Area Reserve (NAR).